Transforming trauma with polymer composites

 A leading innovator in trauma solutions

-Delivering next generation technologies for fracture fixation and reducing implant failure, our carbon fiber composite trauma solutions are benefiting patients worldwide with a less stiff material compared to metal1.
+Our carbon fiber composite trauma solutions are benefiting patients worldwide with a less stiff material compared to metal.

 Today, approximately 15 million PEEK-OPTIMATM devices are implanted worldwide.